Corporate Tax Canada Guide

 Investment Tax Credits for Canadian Small Businesses explains what federal Investment Tax Credits are available and how to claim these tax credits.

-Probably the best known of the tax credits available to corporations are Research and Development Tax Credits.
+Probably the best known of the tax credits available to corporations are Research and Development Tax Credits but a corporation can also get tax credits for farming or fishing in some parts of Canada, creating child care spaces or hiring apprentices.

 Corporate Income Tax Deductions